A quick glance outside is enough to know that mean old Father Winter has finally gone away, and it’s time to see Mother Nature’s more pleasant side.

 When battling ticks, taking action sooner is always better.
 Beginning treatments as soon as warm weather arrives will help keep female adult deer ticks from wreaking havoc around your home by laying thousands of eggs to start a new generation of dangerous ticks.
 And while we encourage taking a stand against ticks as soon as possible, researching the product you are introducing into your yard is equally as important.
 When it comes to outdoor pest control, the motto “spray first, ask questions later” is definitely not your best bet!

 There are many proven, effective solutions to tackling your tick problem.
 Many traditional solutions carry deadly consequences for ticks of all shapes and sizes; additionally, the Environmental Protection Agency (EPA) reports possible human and environmental harm from their use as well.
-Fortunately, for those of us with concerns about harming our health and the environment, there are all-natural and National Organic Program (NOP) compliant solutions to control and prevent tick-borne illnesses in a manner that are safe for everyone but the ticks!
+Fortunately, for those of us with concerns about harming our health and the environment, there are all-natural and National Organic Program (NOP) compliant solutions to control and prevent tick-borne illnesses in a manner that are safer for everyone but the ticks!

 Pesticide safety is as important as protection from harmful pests.
 Our goal is always to provide maximum protection with minimum environmental impact.
-We’re committed to using organic tick control methods to keep you safe from tick-borne illnesses through the entire tick season, especially so you can truly enjoy the season before old man winter returns again!
+We’re committed to using organic tick control methods to keep you safer from tick-borne illnesses through the entire tick season, especially so you can truly enjoy the season before old man winter returns again!

 When looking to defend yourself not only from ticks, but also from harmful synthetic insecticides, it’s important to keep these 3 tips in mind: